Relrin/dotfiles/README.md

 ## F.A.Q.

-Q: What i can find there?
+Q: What can I find there?
 A: You can find there my settings for VIM/conky/etc. programms

 Q: Can i steal this?